INCF/nineml-python/doc/source/contributing.rst

 Coding style
 ============

-We try to stay fairly close to PEP8_.
+We follow the PEP8_ coding style.
 Please note in particular:

     - indentation of four spaces, no tabs
     - single space around most operators, but no space around the '=' sign when